jwiegley/johnwiegley/drafts/quora.md

 Your life is a gift.
 Open it.
 Learn who you are, who you were made to be, the fullness of your potential.
 The Prophets came to guide us in these things, so I would that what God desires is for us to fully be.

-# Why did God send the prophets to the world?

-Date: 2016-11-20

-If God is All-Powerful, He doesn't need a Prophet to make Himself known to mankind.
-This implies that either He doesn't exist, or He doesn't want people to know Him in such an easy, automatic way.
-Perhaps there is value in free will, and the freedom to arrive at a knowledge of God through choice and determined effort.
-Perhaps that journey is part of what knowing God means.

-Imagine there were a powerful king, loved by all his subjects, who wanted to choose companions for his court.
-He wouldn't open his doors wide, because everyone would rush in.
-Instead, he sends out counselors to meet the people, learn their character, test them.
-This is how he might find those true of heart, loyal, who love him for who he is and not what he can do for them.

 # Can you give some exampes of Applicative Functors which are not Monads?